sandmman/metrics-collector-client-swift/README.md

 1. id: Put your journey name/Github URL of your journey/pattern.
 	- Note: Please put down the Github URL if your journey/pattern is not from IBM organization.
 2. runtimes: Put down all your platform runtime environments in a list.
-3. services: Put down all the bluemix services that are used in your journey in a list.
+3. services: Put down all the IBM Cloud services that are used in your journey in a list.
 4. event_id: Put down where you will distribute your journey.
 Default is web.
 5. event_organizer: Put down your event organizer if you have one.
 6. language: If your journey is not in **swift**, please put down the journey's main language in lower case.

 ## Example App
-To see how to include this package into your app, please visit [Kitura-Starter](https://github.com/IBM-Bluemix/Kitura-Starter).
-View the [Package.swift](https://github.com/IBM-Bluemix/Kitura-Starter/blob/master/Package.swift#L29) and [main.swift](https://github.com/IBM-Bluemix/Kitura-Starter/blob/master/Sources/Kitura-Starter/main.swift#L30) as a reference.
+To see how to include this package into your app, please visit [BluePic](https://github.com/IBM/BluePic).
+View the [Package.swift](https://github.com/IBM/BluePic/blob/master/BluePic-Server/Package.swift#L35) and [main.swift](https://github.com/IBM/BluePic/blob/master/BluePic-Server/Sources/BluePicServer/main.swift#L29) as a reference.

 ## Privacy Notice
 ```
 ## Privacy Notice
-This Swift application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
+This Swift application includes code to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

 * Swift project code version (if provided)
 * Swift project repository URL